 Ambulatory surgery can be considered for patients who have had minor surgical procedures, with monitored anesthesia care using short-acting sedatives, regional anesthesia, or general anesthesia without neuromuscular blocking agents.
 Patients who develop any signs of bulbar or respiratory weakness in the recovery room should be admitted to the hospital for monitoring.

 Myasthenic crisis — Myasthenic crisis is defined as respiratory muscle and/or bulbar muscle weakness severe enough to necessitate intubation or to delay extubation after surgery.
-It can occur spontaneously with the stress of surgery, or as a result of a number of precipitants, including infection, residual anesthetics, withholding or tapering of MG medications, or any of a number of medications known to exacerbate MG (table 2 and table 3).
+It can occur spontaneously with the stress of surgery, or as a result of a number of precipitants, including infection, residual anesthetics, withholding or tapering of MG medications, or any of a number of medications known to exacerbate MG (table 2).

 Myasthenic crisis must be distinguished from cholinergic crisis, another possible cause of weakness in patients with MG, as the treatment of the two conditions is very different.
 Formal neurophysiologic studies may be necessary and may provide more information, as excess cholinergic activity can be assessed, as well as cholinergic deficit.
 (See 'Cholinergic crisis' below.)